Reunion and Information Register (RIR)

 AIU will endeavour to undertake all efforts to locate that person however it is the responsibility of the person registering to ensure they inform AIU of any change to their contact details.
 It is your responsibility to keep your registration up to date by advising in writing, any change of address or contact details.

-If FACS is unable to locate one person, as they have not advised a change of address, that person’s last known name and address may be released to the other person on the register.
+If DCJ is unable to locate one person, as they have not advised a change of address, that person’s last known name and address may be released to the other person on the register.
 This will depend on the other person’s entitlement to receive information under the Act.

 How to proceed